Mte90/Webary/README.md

 #Webary
-It's a simple interface for navigate and search on a glossary or dictionary.
+It's a simple interface experiment for navigate and search on a glossary or dictionary.
 Use BootStrap and PHP for list the file on server.

 ##Features